GlareDB/glaredb.github.io/_glaredb/sql-functions/read_mongodb.md

 # `read_mongodb`

-Read a MongoDB collection.
+Read data from an arbitrary MongoDB collection.
 The collection does not have to be a known data source to GlareDB.

+If you have multiple collections in one MongoDB deployment or are regularly using the same MongoDB data source, consider [setting up a MongoDB data source](/docs/data-sources/supported/mongodb).

 ## Syntax